The dehumidifier’s primary purpose is to collect water. Therefore, if the dehumidifier is running but not collecting water, it amounts to zero work.

 If the dehumidifier is too big for the application, it will reach the humidistat setting faster.
 This means the ON cycles will be shorter and the OFF cycles longer.
 As a result, you may sometimes feel like the unit is constantly running without collecting water.

 Solution: Proper sizing is the key here.
-Never buy a dehumidifier too big for your house (or room), thinking it will perform better.
+Never buy a dehumidifier for your apartment that’s too big for your it (or room), thinking it will perform better.
 On the contrary, larger dehumidifiers tend to use up more energy and negatively affect the cooling process.

 Other Common Reasons